-ACADEMIC PROBATION AND DISMISSAL POLICIES (32)
+ACADEMIC PROBATION AND DISMISSAL POLICIES

 The School Director may place a student on academic Warning if the student is not making satisfactory academic progress as per this Institution publish Policy.
 Students are evaluated on a regular basis on theory, practical and clinical work.
 The evaluations are measured on standard percentile basis and the percentage equated to a letter grade.
 The evaluation form reflects the overall attendance and academic progress of the student.
 Students must maintain a "C" (70%) average to maintain satisfactory academic status.
 If the student falls below 70% in academic and/or 67% in attendance the student will be place on academic Warning.
 The student under an academic warning will have one additional term to bring up or to exceed the minimum standard of the Institution.
 If the student has still not met progress requirement at the end of the warning period, the student will be consider not making satisfactory academic progress.
 At this point the student will have the option to appeal and request to be placed on probation.
-In order for the student to be place on probation, the student MUST APPEL the satisfactory academic progress decision within the next 15 days and prevail upon appeal.
-If at the end of the probation period the student has not met progress requirements the student will be dismiss from the program.
+In order for the student to be place on probation, the student MUST APPEL the satisfactory academic progress requirements the student will be dismiss from the program.